Stocks digest taper talk; cryptos bounce after beating

-Wall Street was expected to open subdued again but Europe's stocks clawed back 0.6% (.STOXX) helped by telecoms earnings and talk that Italian microchip heavyweight STMicroelectronics was eyeing up a Norwegian rival. read more
+Wall Street was expected to open subdued again [.N] but Europe’s stocks clawed back 0.6% helped by telecoms earnings and talk that Italian microchip heavyweight STMicroelectronics was eyeing up a Norwegian rival. [.EU]

 Referring to drops in the most pumped-up asset classes, investment firm GMO’s head of asset allocation, Ben Inker, said: “Right now we are seeing the speculative bubble in the growth stocks seem to be deflating... but is this the first innings of a broad deflation of equity markets?”